infotus/mobile-app-docs/docs/technical/Services/firebase/21firebaseintro.md

 # Overview

+Here's an improved version for technical documentation:

+We are utilizing Firebase services under the free tier plan, which comes with certain usage limitations.
+To stay within these limits, it is essential to implement several measures.
+For instance, optimizing image and data sizes to reduce consumption, minimizing daily request volumes, and so on.

 ## FirebaseManager Class

 The `FirebaseManager` class provides a centralized management of Firebase services for authentication, cloud storage, real-time database, and Firestore within an iOS application built using SwiftUI.
 This documentation explains the structure of the class, its initialization, and the Firebase services it manages.